MargaretYang/MaxInfo/README.md

-MaxInfo is a software program for simultaneous isoform discovery and abundance estimation from high-throughput RNA-Seq data.
+MaxInfo is a software program for simultaneous isoform discovery and abundance estimation from RNA-Seq data.

 It can be flexibly switched between the annotation-free mode and the annotation-dependent mode.